 THE DEFINITION OF A BRAND PROMISE:

 A brand promise goes deeper than a tagline.
 It’s the statement of your company’s unique value and the wonderful benefits of doing business with you.
-It tells your ideal client or customer why your business is the perfect choice and that you pledge to deliver what you promise.
+It tells your ideal client or customer why your business is a perfect choice and that you pledge to deliver what you promise.

 Here are some examples: